emiedonmokumo/spotflow-react-v2-checkout/README.md

 Available Features:

-- Collections: Card, Bank Transfers, USSD
+- Collections: Card, Bank Transfer, Mobile Money and more
 - Recurring payments: Tokenization and Subscriptions.

 ## Table of Contents